 DO I HAVE TO HAVE A BLOOD TEST?

-SAVE YOUR MONEY- TESTING IS NOT RECOMMENDED WITHIN THE FIRST 30 DAYS OF A TICK BITE.
-Tests for Lyme and some other tick borne diseases are known to not produce positive results immediately following a tick bite (unless you had prior exposure).
+TESTING IS NOT RECOMMENDED WITHIN THE FIRST 30 DAYS OF A TICK BITE.
+Save your money!
+Tests for Lyme and some other tick borne diseases are known to not produce positive results immediately following a tick bite (unless you've had prior exposure).

-It can take 4-6 weeks, for example, for someone to build up detectable levels of antibodies to Lyme disease that can be detected, rendering early test results useless.
-Additionally, in other stages of infection the tests have been determined to be highly inaccurate, producing many false-negatives.
+It can take 4-6 weeks, for example, for someone to build up detectable levels of antibodies to Lyme disease, rendering early test results totally useless.
+Additionally, in other stages of infection the tests have been determined to be difficult to interpret, unreliable, highly inaccurate (74.9% missed) and they have been shown to produce many false-negatives.

 A Johns Hopkins study (2005) indicated approximately 75% of people with Lyme disease tested negative using the standard recommended testing methods.
-Treatment with antibiotics may affect test results.
-Remember- a negative test does NOT rule out a Lyme infection and there is no such thing as having a "borderline" or "slightly" positive test.
+Also, many things can affect Lyme test results.
+Remember- a negative test does NOT rule out a Lyme infection and there is no such thing as having a "borderline" or "slightly" positive test (that is like being a little bit pregnant).
 Positive is positive, unless proven otherwise.